 This course focuses on an in-depth study of traditional grammar and mechanics of composition, including an intensive analysis of subjects, verbs, sentence structure, and punctuation.
-The course is required of students scoring below the placement cut-off score, is recommended for students returning to school from a prolonged absence, and is beneficial for elementary or secondary education majors.
+The course is required of students scoring below the placement cutoff score, is recommended for students returning to school from a prolonged absence, and is beneficial for elementary or secondary education majors although it is not an approved education elective.
 The course does not fulfill communications requirements for the AA degree and may be taken concurrently with ENGL 101 if the student has the appropriate placement score for ENGL 101.